Laydown

 Since it is not practical to manually control tow point elevation, pavers usually operate using an automatic screed control, which controls tow point elevation using a reference other than the tractor body.
 Since these references assist in controlling HMA pavement grade, they are called “grade reference systems” and are listed below (Roberts et al. 1996):

-3. Joint matching shoe.
+- Joint matching shoe.
 This usually consists of a small shoe or ski attached to the paver that slides on an existing surface (such as a curb) near the paver.
-Ultra sonic sensors accomplish the same task without touching the existing surface by using sound pulses to determine elevation.
-This type of grade control results in the paver duplicating the reference surface on which the shoe or ski is placed or ultra sonic sensor is aimed.
+Ultrasonic sensors accomplish the same task without touching the existing surface by using sound pulses to determine elevation.
+This type of grade control results in the paver duplicating the reference surface on which the shoe or ski is placed or ultrasonic sensor is aimed.

 Material Transfer Vehicles (MTVs) and Material Transfer Devices (MTDs)

 Material transfer vehicles (MTVs) and material transfer devices (MTDS) are used to assist the paver in accepting HMA.
-Most pavers are equipped to receive HMA directly from end dump or live bottom trucks, however in certain situations it can be necessary or advantageous to use an MTV/ MTD.
-Paving using bottom dump trucks and windrows requires a windrow elevator MTD (Figure 9 and Video 1), while other MTVs (Figures 10, 11, and Video 2) are used to provide additional surge volume, which is advantageous because it allows the paver to operate continuously without stopping, minimizes truck waiting time at the paving site and may minimize aggregate segregation and temperature differentials.
-In general, an MTV is defined as being a self-propelled unit operating separate from the paver (Video 2) where an MTD is attached to the paver.
+Most pavers are equipped to receive HMA directly from end dump or live bottom trucks, however in certain situations it can be necessary or advantageous to use an MTV/MTD.
+Paving using bottom dump trucks and windrows requires a windrow elevator MTD (Figure 9), while other MTVs (Figures 10 and 11) are used to provide additional surge volume, which is advantageous because it allows the paver to operate continuously without stopping, minimizes truck waiting time at the paving site and may minimize aggregate segregation and temperature differentials.
+In general, an MTV is defined as being a self-propelled unit operating separate from the paver where an MTD is attached to the paver.